Sebastian Klonowic: Biography

 Klonowic was critical of the Jesuit Order and voiced his opposition in Latin.
-He did not shy away from directly labmbasting the Order in his works.
+He did not shy away from directly lambasting the Order in his works.
 His Latin poems were filled with Latinized Polish words, and on the other hand his Polish poems were often made unintelligible by the use of Latinisms and Hellenisms literally translated.
 He lived his last years on the charity of the Jesuits.